openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

 All course team members and enrolled learners can add posts, responses, and comments, and they can also view posts, responses, and comments made by other course participants.
-For information about cohorts and how members of cohorts interact in course discussions, see :ref:`Coursewide Discussion Topics and Cohorts` and see :ref:`Content Specific Discussion Topics and Cohorts`.
+For information about divided discussions, see :ref:`About Divided Discussions` and :ref:`Managing Divided Discussion Topics`.

 Members of the course community, learners as well as the course team, can be given permission to moderate or administer course discussions through a set of